Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 -
 -

-Now you can ask a question why swift does not support class level multiple inheritance?
+Now you can ask a question, Why swift does not support class level multiple inheritance?

 For answer that question, let's look at hybrid inheritance of C++.
 ![Hybrid Inheritance](HybridInheritance_3.png)

-Here, S
+Here,

+- Second is inheriting First
+- Third is inheriting First
+- And Seven is inheriting both Second and Third

+But, if you look closely you can see, both Second and Third contains all properties of First.
+In seventh case it will be inheriting twice of First's properties.
+Seventh will face property duplication issue.
+This problem is also known as diamond problem.
+C++ has it's virtual keyword to deal with it.
+But swift did not wanted to face this trouble at all.